-Spider veins are small, damaged veins that can appear close to the surface of the skin.
-They are typically red, purple, or blue and can be found on various parts of the body.
-These veins most commonly appear on the legs, thighs, or facial area.
+Spider veins are small, damaged veins that can appear close to the skin’s surface.
+They are typically small purple, red, or blue veins that appear on various parts of the body.
+Most commonly, spider veins appear on the legs, thighs, or face.

 What Causes Spider Veins?

 Spider veins are common, affecting over 50% of adults.
-Fortunately, spider veins are harmless from a health standpoint.
-There are several risk factors that contribute to a higher chance of one developing spider veins.
+Several risk factors contribute to a higher chance of one developing spider veins.

 - Genetics – If you have a family history of spider veins, you will have a higher chance of developing spider veins.

-- Age – We are more likely to develop spider veins as we get older.
+- Age – We are more likely to develop spider veins as we age.

-- Trauma, Wear and Tear – Local trauma to an area may result in subsequent spider vein formation.
-Long-term use of topical steroids (cortisol, etc.) applied to the same area over the years will increase spider vein formation.
+- Trauma, Wear, and Tear – Local trauma to an area may result in subsequent spider vein formation.
+Long-term use of topical steroids (cortisol, etc.) applied to the same place over the years will increase spider vein formation.
 Suntanning or excessive sun exposure over the years can increase the development of spider veins.

 Spider Veins Location

-How To Get Rid Of Spider Veins Naturally
+How To Get Rid Of Spider Veins on Thighs and Legs Naturally

-Here are a few ways to improve the appearance of your spider veins:
+Here are a few ways to prevent and improve the appearance of your spider veins without medical intervention:

 - Make-up and sunless self-tanning lotions will cover the spider veins and reduce their appearance.

-- Some studies have shown taking Horse chestnut seed extract may reduce symptoms from chronic venous insufficiency, it will likely have no effect on spider veins that are already present.
+- Some studies have shown taking Horse chestnut seed extract may reduce symptoms of chronic venous insufficiency, but it will likely have no effect on spider veins that are already present.

 - Compression stockings and socks may be helpful in addressing spider veins in some cases.
-The extra compression provides more support for your veins and encourages healthy blood circulation by decreasing vein pressure in your legs – this may slow down the formation of spider veins.
+When you wear compression stockings, the extra compression provides more support for your veins and encourages healthy blood circulation by decreasing vein pressure in your legs – this may slow down the formation of spider veins.

 As we mentioned earlier, home remedies can only do so much and typically do not provide a permanent solution.
-In the case that you want to address your spider veins once and for all, the best option is medical intervention.
+If you want to get rid of your spider veins once and for all, the best option is medical intervention.

-- Laser – Whereas sclerotherapy uses a chemical to ablate the spider veins, laser treatment uses heat/thermal energy to ablate spider veins.
-In general, sclerotherapy is more effective than laser.
-Given that laser may be more painful and more expensive, for most patients- sclerotherapy is the best first line treatment for spider veins.
+Given that laser may be more painful and more expensive for most patients- sclerotherapy is the best first-line treatment for spider veins.
 But laser may be beneficial in some circumstances.

-The best way to know which treatment is right for you is by consulting with one of the board-certified Vascular Surgeons at VeinSolutions™.
+The best way to know which treatment is right for you is by consulting with a board-certified vascular surgeon near you.